robert-westenberger/knowledgebase/docker.md

 If a container goes down, it needs a backup and recovery strategy.
 ### Mainly used for console / terminal based apps, not GUI
 You can still run GUI-based applicaitons developed with python and the QT framework in a linux container.
 You can also use X11 forwarding, but this is somewhat awkward (why?)
+### Persistent data storage is complicated
+By design, all of the data inside a container disappears forever when the container shuts down, unless you save it somewhere else first.
+There are ways to save data persistently in Docker, such as Docker Data Volumes, but this is arguably a challenge that still has yet to be addressed in a seamless way.